 Custom Picnics at Rhode Island State Parks

 Picnic Companies interested in providing custom picnics within RI State Parks must become an approved vendor.
+Registering to become an approved vendor does not guarantee that you will be approved

-Picnic Businesses must provide a receptacle for the exclusive use of their customers.
-Picnic Businesses are responsible for the setup, breakdown and complete removal of all items immediately after the event!
 If customers take any items to another location in the park after the conclusion of their event, we ask they be reminded to please help keep our parks clean and take their trash home with them.
-Rhode Island State Parks has a carry in-carry out policy, which means there are no trash cans for general use.

-Alcohol and cannabis-based products are prohibited on RI State Park properties, with the exception of specific locations, and through a license agreement, approved by the Rhode Island State Properties Committee
+Alcohol and cannabis-based products are prohibited on RI State Park properties, with the exception of specific locations, and through a license agreement, approved by the Rhode Island State Properties Committee.

 Fort Adams State Park does not host this type of activity due to the significant number of events taking place at this park throughout the year.
-Lincoln Woods State Park requires you or your customer to reserve a site for this type of activity.

 RI State Parks Approved Picnic Businesses